With respect for God and united in faith

 Our school plays an active part in the life of the parish of St Augustine’s.
 Children at St Augustine’s attend Mass termly where the children take an active part in the liturgy.

-Our parish priest Fr Kaz is seen regularly within the school and play a very active part in the catholic life of the school.
+Our parish priest Fr Kaz is seen regularly within the school and plays a very active part in the catholic life of the school.

 A link to our parish website is available here.

-Y3 will celebrate the Sacrament of Reconciliation and First Holy Communion.
-We invite familes each half term to celebrate mass together as a community
+Y3 will celebrate the Sacrament of Reconciliation and First Holy Communion and Y6 will celebrate the Sacrament of confirmation.
+We invite families each half term to celebrate mass together as a community

 Family Mass dates:

-First Holy Communion will be celebrated on Saturday 17th June at 11am
+First Holy Communion will be celebrated on Sunday 23rd June 2019

 The Wednesday Word is offered to all families as a weekly family time together.